scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-tools.md

 val d = Dog("Fido", 1)
 ```
-Traits are more flexible to compose (you can mix in multiple traits, but only extend one class) and should most of the time be preferred to classes.
+Traits are more flexible to compose --- you can mix in multiple traits, but only extend one class --- and should be preferred to classes and abstract classes most of the time.
-The rule of thumb is to use classes whenever you want to create instances of a particular type and traits when you want to decompose and reuse behaviour.
+The rule of thumb is to use classes whenever you want to create instances of a particular type, and traits when you want to decompose and reuse behaviour.

 ## Enums